-There are several surgical procedures that can help reduce snoring.
-Examples are:
+Severe snoring may benefit from medical attention.
+If other remedies do not work, there are several surgical procedures that can help reduce snoring.

-- Tonsillectomy and adenoidectomy: removes enlarged tonsils and adenoids
+Tonsillectomy and adenoidectomy: This is to remove enlarged tonsils and adenoids.

-- Pillar procedure: inserts small plastic implants in the soft palate to stiffen loose tissue
+Pillar procedure: A surgeon inserts small plastic implants in the soft palate to stiffen loose tissue.

-- Uvulopalatopharyngoplasty (UPPP): removes excess tissue from the soft palate and uvula
+Uvulopalatopharyngoplasty (UPPP): This removes excess tissue from the soft palate and uvula.

-- Somnoplasty: stiffens flabby tissue by using radiofrequency energy to the base of tongue
+Somnoplasty: This procedure aims to stiffen flabby tissue by applying radiofrequency energy to the base of the tongue.

-- Laser-assisted uvulopalatoplasty (LAUP): uses a laser to shorten the uvula (the hanging soft tissue at the back of the throat) and to make small cuts in the soft palate.
+Laser-assisted uvulopalatoplasty (LAUP): A laser is used to shorten the uvula, which is the hanging soft tissue at the back of the throat.
+The laser also makes small cuts in the soft palate.
 As the cuts heal, the surrounding tissues stiffen to prevent the vibrations that trigger snoring.

-Because of the low success rates and potential health risks, surgery should only be considered as a last resort.
+Surgery has a low success rate, and there are potential health risks, so it should only be considered as a last resort.

 Breathing problems during sleep - such as heavy snoring and sleep apnea - may be associated with earlier decline in memory and thinking skills.
 This is the finding of a new study published in the journal Neurology.